• Skip to primary navigation

 • ×

-Home » Vegetarian Meat » Tofu Scramble Recipe – Filipino Style
+Home » Vegan Filipino Recipes » Asian Tofu Scramble

-Have a bite of this delicious Tofu Scramble with a Filipino flair!
-It’s fluffy, filling, and full of soy protein from the tofu.
+Have a bowl of this delicious Asian Tofu Scramble - Filipino Style!
+It's fluffy, filling, and full of soy protein from the tofu.
 This is a great alternative to scrambled eggs without all the cholesterol.
+Vegan breakfasts have just gotten better for mom and kids.
+Try this delicious way to have a guilt-free breakfast meal!

 delicious and fluffy tofu scramble on a plate